Mahmud-Arif21/i_got_distracted/mini-oled-animations/README.md

 ## Simulations

-The `visualizations` folder has html files for simulating the exact animation for each arduino code.
+The `visualizations` folder has html files for simulating the exact animation for each arduino sketches.
 Simply open the html file for the animation you want to check before using it.

 ## Sketches